Bringing clarity to a noisy enterprise notification system

 Issues

+Partner administrator roles receive the greatest number of communications regarding their account.
+This is multiplied for admins responsible for more than one partner account.
 There is only one option available on the communication preferences page, resulting in users having very limited control over how they receive all other categories of communication.
+In-app UI does not provide options to organize, sort, or delete notifications.

 Goals